Krishna: Adulthood

 Krishna legends then describe his return to Mathura.
-He overthrows and kills the tyrant king, his maternal uncle Kamsa/Kansa after quelling several assassination attempts by Kamsa.
+He overthrows and kills the tyrant king, his maternal uncle Kamsa, after foiling several assassination attempts by Kamsa.
 He reinstates Kamsa's father, Ugrasena, as the king of the Yadavas and becomes a leading prince at the court.
-In one version of the Krishna story, as narrated by Shanta Rao, Krishna after Kamsa's death leads the Yadavas to the newly built city of Dwaraka.
-Thereafter Pandavas rise.
+In one version of the Krishna story, as narrated by Shanta Rao, Krishna, after Kamsa's death, leads the Yadavas to the newly built city of Dwaraka.
+Thereafter, the Pandavas rise.
 Krishna befriends Arjuna and the other Pandava princes of the Kuru kingdom.
 Krishna plays a key role in the Mahabharata.

-The Bhagavata Purana describes eight wives of Krishna that appear in sequence as Rukmini, Satyabhama, Jambavati, Kalindi, Mitravinda, Nagnajiti (also called Satya), Bhadra and Lakshmana (also called Madra).
+The Bhagavata Purana lists eight wives of Krishna, who appear in sequence as Rukmini, Satyabhama, Jambavati, Kalindi, Mitravinda, Nagnajiti (also called Satya), Bhadra, and Lakshmana (also called Madra).
 This has been interpreted as a metaphor where each of the eight wives signifies a different aspect of him.
-Vaishnava texts mention all Gopis as wives of Krishna, but this is understood as spiritual symbolism of devotional relationship and Krishna's complete loving devotion to each and everyone devoted to him.
+Vaishnava texts mention all gopis as wives of Krishna, but this is understood as spiritual symbolism of devotional relationship and Krishna's complete loving devotion to each and everyone devoted to him.

 In Krishna-related Hindu traditions, he is most commonly seen with Radha.
 All of his wives and his lover Radha are considered in the Hindu tradition to be the avatars of the goddess Lakshmi, the consort of Vishnu.
-Gopis are considered as Lakshmi's or Radha's manifestations.
+Gopis are considered as manifestations of Lakshmi or Radha.